(for BAHA® 4 processor only)

 Bone Anchored Hearing Aids

-Some patient’s may require surgical intervention to better assist with their hearing needs.
-For these individuals, the option of a Bone Anchored Hearing Aid can be available.
 Bone Anchored Hearing Aids (BAHA) are surgically implanted into a patient’s skull.
-Once implanted the BAHA sound processor picks up sound and then transmits it through the processor via vibrations to the inner ear.
+Once implanted, the BAHA sound processor picks up sound and then transmits it through the processor via vibrations to the inner ear.

 Through our partnership with Cochlear Canada, we are able to provide all BAHA® sound processors, parts, accessories, replacements and repairs.
-We distribute the latest in all BAHA® technologies including Cochlear BAHA® 4 and all wireless accessories.
-All BAHA®s are also equipped to work with FM systems via a plug in FM receiver.
+We distribute the latest BAHA® technologies including Cochlear BAHA® 5 and all wireless accessories.

 The processor is snapped onto the softband and is placed firmly around the head of the child.
 The length and tension of the softband can be adjusted to suit any size cranium.
 These softbands are also available in wide variety of colours and patterns.